VSEM EN > Studies at VSEM > Study Programmes > Erasmus > Course Catalogue 2011/2012

 Seminar Paper (4 ECTS):

-• Students can select their own topic from the area of business start-ups or business plan.
-The topic has to be approved by the lecturer.
+• Students can select their own topic from the area of Business Economics I. The topic has to be approved by the lecturer.

 Business Economics II